 Although Zinfandel are remarkably food friendly, the best pairings are when Zinfandel is matched with rich and robust foods.
 The range of Zinfandel’s body might fall somewhere between medium and full-bodied and thus should be matched accordingly.

 Examples of Matching Zin to Food:

-- Strong-flavoured foods such as Mexican dishes, Indian Cuisine, or Pakistani and North African preparations.
+- Strong-flavoured foods such as Mexican dishes, Indian Cuisine (such as Butter Chicken), or Pakistani and North African preparations.
 Beware, however, as a hearty Zin will overwhelm the more delicate dishes from these cultures.

 - Zinfandel and Barbecued food of all styles!
 The sweeter the Barbecue Sauce, the lighter style of Zinfandel should be used.

 - With Game and Roasted Red Meats.
 The monster truck and densely flavoured Zinfandel is great with venison, roasted lamb and grilled steak.
 Accompany the dish with a fruit-based sauce or marinade for pure heaven.

 - Zinfandel and Chinese Food Takeout is fabulous, as it mixes well with everything from Sweet and Sour Spareribs, to red-sauce drenched chicken balls and pork fried rice.

 Don’t Match Zin with:

 - Red Zinfandel with most fish.
 While it is possible with the lighter styles of Zinfandel, it’s a difficult match.

 - With Fiery Hot food.
 Given the tannin and alcoholic content of most Zinfandel, this combination would be painful.
 So Spicy Chili is out, but regular Chili is good to go

 - With Delicate Foods.
 The food would just be overshadowed by the Zin’s bold personality

-- When it’s too old.
-And Aged Zinfandel is more like an aged Merlot or Cabernet, reacting differently with food than its younger, more flavour packed version.
+- When it’s too old, an aged Zinfandel is more like an aged Merlot or Cabernet, reacting differently with food than its younger, more flavour packed version.

 Digging Deeper into the Styles of Zinfandel

 This is often blush coloured, with an off-dry sweetness

 Treat White Zinfandel like you would an off-dry white Riesling.
 (White Zinfandel tends to have less acidity and more alcohol, so adjust seasonings accordingly to accommodate)

 Chilled White Zinfandel’s such as Sutter Home White Zinfandel go extremely well with: